Lucas18Brown/My-Travel-Journal/README.md

-# My-Travel-Journal
+# Travel-Journal
-A journal of all the places you have been, with pciture albums for each location!
+Keeping track of where you have been, with info and images of each trip.